Are you experiencing hot flashes, night sweats, weight gain, or mood swings? Chances are you are on “the menopause spectrum.”

-According to research,eating a diet rich in fruits and vegetables can help reduce menopausal symptoms, build strong bones, and prevent bone loss, which is extremely common during menopause.
+Eating a diet rich in fruits and vegetables can help reduce menopause symptoms, build strong bones, and prevent bone loss, a common occurrence during menopause.
 A nutrient-dense diet can help you maintain a healthy weight while effectively fighting menopausal weight gain.
-It can also prevent heart disease, which is much more common among women after menopause than before due to reduced estrogen, weight gain, and age.15,16
+It can also prevent heart disease, which is much more common among women after menopause than before due to reduced estrogen, weight gain, and age.
+9,10

-For simple yet delicious recipe ideas to support your health during menopause, I recommend my Autoimmune Solution Cookbook, which is filled with delicious, nutrient-dense, autoimmune-friendly, and thyroid-supporting recipes.
+For simple yet delicious recipe ideas to support your health during menopause, I recommend my Autoimmune Solution Cookbook.
+It is filled with delicious, nutrient-dense, autoimmune-friendly, and thyroid-supporting recipes.

 6. Supplement with Vitamin D and Calcium

 Hormonal changes due to menopause can weaken your bones, increasing your risk of osteoporosis.

 Vitamin D and calcium are both essential for bone health.
 An adequate level of vitamin D is associated with a lower risk of weak bones and hip fractures in postmenopausal women.11

 A daily dose of sunlight ideally should be your main source of vitamin D. Yet if you spend a lot of time indoors or live in a less sunny climate, the chances are that you are not getting enough.

 I have done nutritional testing on thousands of patients.
 Virtually all of those who were not supplementing were deficient in vitamin D. For this reason, I recommend a vitamin D supplement, such as my Vitamin D3/K2 Liquid, which includes vitamin D3 and K2.
 These two nutrients work together to ensure that calcium finds its way into your bones where it’s needed, rather than remaining in your bloodstream.